styczynski/atom-terminal-panel/README.md

 ## Short note

-This project uses `jquery-autocomplete-js` for autocompletion.
-[See git repo](https://github.com/isis97/autocomplete-js)
+This project uses [jquery-autocomplete-js](http://isis97.github.io/autocomplete-js/) for autocompletion.

 ## Development

 This project is in alpha stage.
 Please contribute this project if you liked it.
 All the help is welcome.
-Feel free to propose new feautures, modify existing code, report issues.
 Thank you.

 ## Usage
-Just press `shift-enter` or just `` Ctrl + ` `` (control + backtick) and enjoy your cool ATOM terminal :D
+Just press `shift-enter` or just `` Ctrl + ` `` (control + backtick) and enjoy your cool ATOM terminal :D Try pressing the `ctrl` in the terminal for dynamic suggestions list!

 ## Screenshot